This post is part of a four-part series: Milestones, Gaps and Falling Behind. Find links to the rest of the series at the bottom of this post.

 Higher Math

-Want to know what he did?
-He bypassed hours of class time by testing out of those lower math classes.
-(A scandalous secret about college is that you can also skip taking certain classes if you pass a test.)
+To do this he bypassed hours of class time by testing out of those lower math classes.
 I asked him how he did this and he told me he went on Kahn Academy and learned what he needed to pass the test.
 This took a few weeks.
 Then he tested out of months of the prerequisite math classes, took the rest of the higher math he needed, and eventually got into the program he wanted at Georgia Tech.

 Now What